eric-bach/ragbot2/README.md

 - **AWS Documentation**: Access comprehensive AWS service documentation
 - **Multi-Model Support**: Uses Amazon Nova Micro for efficient processing

+### MCP Server Configuration 🆕

+- **Custom MCP Servers**: Users can configure their own Model Context Protocol servers
+- **Template Library**: Predefined templates for GitHub, filesystem, web search, and more
+- **User-Specific Storage**: Each user's MCP configurations are stored securely in S3
+- **Fallback Support**: Automatically falls back to AWS documentation if no custom servers configured

 ### ChatBot

 - **User Session Management**: Uses Strands Agents to manage user conversation sessions
 - **Streaming Responses**: Fully streaming of chat responses to user
+- **Tool Selection** 🆕: Users can explicitly select which tools the agent should use for queries

 ## Architecture